C0sm0cats/SmartGrid/README.md

 ## Why This Script Exists

 Many great tiling solutions exist for Windows, but a surprising number of modern applications resist standard window-management APIs.
 SmartGrid forces every window into perfect obedience using raw Win32 + DWM tricks.
+Plus, it adds **workspace management** that most Windows tiling tools don't have.

 ## Author